Suppose you want to know the eigenvalues of the following matrix:

 \[ A = \begin{pmatrix} -2 & -24 \\ 3 & 16 \end{pmatrix} \]

-Matrix & Vector > Create > Matrix
+Matrix & Vector > Create > Matrix. and write the matrix values.

-and press
+.
+Write a and press

-Matrix & Vector > Advanced > Eigenvalues
+Matrix & Vector > Advanced > Eigenvalues.a inside the brackets of eigVl() and press

 The results should be \( \lambda_1 = 4 \) and \( \lambda_2 = 10 \), which are the eigenvalues.